COVID-19 and Forestry and Land Scotland

 An invigorating climb up the cascades of the Allt na Crìche burn is rewarded with some marvellous views over Loch Ness.

-Firm gravel surface, with some earth sections that are narrow, rocky and muddy in places.
-Long steep slopes.
-Includes several sections of boardwalk and some steps.
+Firm gravel surface with long steep slopes.
+Includes several sections of stone steps.

 Allow 1 hour